CFC-Servers/GLuaTest/README.md

 What would happen if `WrapperFunc` errored, or the expectation failed (the test exits on the first expectation failure)?

-`GlobalFunc` would still be defined as our local function for all future tests, causing all of them to fail.
+`GlobalFunc` would still be defined as our local function for all future tests, potentially causing them to fail.

 By using the `setup`/`cleanup` functions, we can be 100% sure that `GlobalFunc` gets re-defined properly, regardless of what happens in our test.